Salvia evansiana

-Salvia evansiana is a perennial plant that is native to Sichuan and Yunnan provinces in China, found growing on alpine meadows, hillsides, and forests at elevations from 3400 to 4300 m.
+Salvia evansiana (the Snow Mountain sage) is a perennial plant that is native to Sichuan and Yunnan provinces in China, found growing on alpine meadows, hillsides, and forests at elevations from 3400 to 4300 m.
 It has erect stems growing 13 to 45 cm tall, with ovate to triangular-ovate leaves that are 2 to 11 cm long and 1 to 11 cm wide.

 Inflorescences are racemes or panicles that are 10 to 20 cm long, with a straight corolla that is 2.6 to 3.5 cm long.

 There are two varieties, with slight differences in bract and calyx size.
 The most notable difference is in the color of the corolla: Salvia evansiana var. evansiana has a flower that is blue-purple, with some yellow at the base.
 Salvia evansiana var. scaposa has a white or cream-yellow flower.